This visa was previously repealed and closed from 2 June 2014 until 25 September 2014. Applications are now accepted for this visa.

 Wait for a decision

-We assess applications for this visa in the order in which they are lodged, subject to the Other Family Visa Queue.
+We assess applications for this visa in the order in which they are lodged, subject to the Other Family Visa Queue and in accordance with any relevant Ministerial Directions.

 There is high demand for family migration visas and only a limited number of places.
 Applications for this visa are subject to capping and queuing arrangements.
 This means your application is considered in two stages:

 - Your application is assessed against the core requirements for this visa.
 It is then either placed in a queue to wait for a visa place to become available, or it is refused.
-If it is placed in a queue, we will tell you your 'queue date'.
+If it is placed in a queue, we will let you know what your 'queue date' is.
 In the interest of fairness and equity, we are not able to move your application ahead of others in the queue even if there are compelling and compassionate circumstances.

 - When a visa place becomes available: